zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_bos_fa20.md

 permalink: /ie6600-bos-fa20/
 title: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-description: IE6600 • Fall 2020 • Northeastern University • Boston
+subtitle: IE6600 • Fall 2020 • Northeastern University • Boston
+description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
+It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
-logo: neu.png
+image: neu.png
 nav: IE6600
 ---